AshtonRopp/Zstandard_Decompressor/README.md

 |:--------------:|:--------------:|:----------:| ---------------|:--------------------:|
 |  4 bytes       |  2-14 bytes    |  n bytes   |                |     0-4 bytes        |

 To define an RTL structure capable of processing this data, we need to dissect the `Magic_Number` and `Frame_Header` fields.
-The `Magic_Number` is just a constant added to the beginning of the file which indicates that it is a zstd compressed file.
+The `Magic_Number` is just a constant added to the beginning of the file which indicates that it is a zstd compressed frame.
 This can be ignored for the implementation.
 The `Frame_Header` field is the one that must be processed.
 To view these bytes in the compressed test file, we can run the below command

 ```
 >>> head -c 32 input.zst | hexdump -C